Lorena Luciano: Career

 Other documentary films documenting the US coal mining communities include Harlan County, USA, Burning the Future: Coal in America, and The Last Mountain.

 While presenting Coal Rush at film festivals, Luciano worked on the feature-length documentary It Will Be Chaos (formerly known as In the Middle), focusing on the European refugee crisis.
-The documentary was awarded grants from the MacArthur Foundation, multiple grants from Chicken and Egg Pictures, an artist grant from NYSCA, and it was selected for the IFP Market and the IDFA Forum.
+The documentary was awarded grants from the MacArthur Foundation, multiple grants from Chicken and Egg Pictures, the Ben & Jerry's Foundation, an artist grant from NYSCA, and it was selected for the IFP Market and the IDFA Forum.

 In 2019, It Will Be Chaos won an Emmy Award for Outstanding Current Affairs documentary at the 40th News & Documentary Emmy Awards.

 It Will Be Chaos also won the Best Directing Award at the 2018 Taormina International Film Festival and the Humanitarian Award at the Socially Relevant Film Festival New York.
 It has been shortlisted for the 2019 David di Donatello Awards and screened, beyond dozen of film festivals, at venues such as the European Parliament, a refugee compound in Yemen, the World Bank in DC, the National Film Institute in Barcelona, Spain, and it was programmed at the National Gallery in Washington, DC.

 Luciano is a frequent film festival juror and international speaker, and serves as a National Emmy Judge.

-As of 2022, Luciano is presently directing a Sundance Institute-supported documentary on the Me Too movement within the Roman Catholic Church, titled #nunstoo.
+In 2025, Luciano directed Nuns vs. The Vatican which had its world premiere at the 2025 Toronto International Film Festival, focusing on the Me Too movement within the Roman Catholic Church, supported by Sundance Institute and International Documentary Association, with Mariska Hargitay serving as an executive producer.